-At this age, though, I would highly recommend not pushing your toward a career with wildlife and animals specifically.
-They have plenty of time when they’re teenagers to move towards their goal, if that’s where their interest still lies.
-The ages from 5 to 12 are years where your kids will be considering lots of different interests and finding their true passions.
+At this age, I do not recommend pushing your child toward a career with wildlife and animals specifically.
+The ages of 5 to 12 are years when your kids are considering lots of different interests and finding their true passion.
 Allow them to steer their own path for now.

-This doesn’t mean you can’t actively foster a love of nature in your child.
-Continue to encourage them through fun activities and developing their knowledge in meaningful, fun ways:
+This doesn’t mean you can’t continue to foster a love of nature in your child.
+Encourage your children to love wildlife by developing their knowledge in meaningful, fun ways:

 Build basic animal knowledge

-There are plenty of activities that can continue to encourage your child’s love of wildlife and build their knowledge.
+There are plenty of activities that will encourage your child’s love of wildlife and build their knowledge.

 Have a look around this site -I’ve got a tonne of great hands-on investigations or wildlife activities you can start doing with your child at home and out and about.

-At this age, it should be all about fun.
-Zoo keeper for a day programs are a great way for children to gain more experiences with wildlife.
+At this age, it should be all about engaging, hands-on activities.
+Zookeeper for a day programs are a great way for children to gain more experience with wildlife.

 Become wildlife carers